Arden Star Empire

 The division of military assets is considered favorable by both sides; despite its wealth and strong economy, Arden does not possess the resources necessary to build warships on a scale that the Foundation does, while keeping the smaller assets directly in the hands of the people helps the Blade avoid mixing with the locals, whose lifestyle the Foundation considers "unwholesome".

 However, while the Foundation and the Arden Star Empire have always maintained a close political and economic relationship, the Foundation is not complimentary of the Ardenians.
 One high-ranking official openly referred to Arden's economy as "farcical" and "the extreme-end of the welfare state".
 Roughly ninety-nine percent of Arden's wealth is controlled by five hundred and eleven house patriarchs.
 Six great houses own entire planets.
-Ninety-five percent of Ardenians live in houses they do not own, and from which they can be evicted at any time.
+Ninety-eight percent of Ardenians live in housing they do not own, and from which they can be evicted at any time.
 Even most of the elite have little to no actual money of their own, and rely instead on lavish gifts and credit lines from the house.